clef-lilas/clef-lilas.github.io/index.md

 For both platforms we release the documents/research data sets and a precompiled set of candidate documents.
 For further data set documentation, please refer to the documentation included in the repository.

+## Feeedback and Evaluation Metrics

+For both we use an interleaving between the experimental systems and the baseline productive system.
+Within GESIS Search we track clicks on the dataset records.
+Within LIVIVO we track the following click events:

+- set bookmark
+- show details
+- show fulltext
+- instock (shows Information about location etc. if document is in ZB MED holdings)
+- more_links (one of the links, listed under "more links" clicked)
+- order (order document from ZB MED)
+- title (title/headline clicked)

+Using these events we compute __wins, ties and losses__ against the production baseline system.

 ## STELLA Evaluation Framework

 We use the STELLA framework to include your rankings and recommendations!